kaelzhang/shell-safe-rm/README.md

 Install
 ----
+Normally:

 	make && sudo make install
 	# and enjoy

+For those who have no `make` command:

+	sudo sh install.sh

 Installing safe-rm will replace the original `/bin/rm` of Mac OS X which will be backed up before replacing.